 DUBAI - Buoyed by the recovery in oil prices and further fuelled by an active construction sector, the Middle East market for lighting fixtures is set to grow at a galloping 10.3% CAGR between 2017 and 2024, by when it is set to be worth $8.7 billion.

-According to 6W Research, large scale construction activity and considerable investment by regional governments into building industrial and commercial infrastructure, is expected to sustain long term growth for the latest in lighting technology and innovations.
-The Industrial and Commercial sectors, account for as much as 71% of the total Middle East lighting fixtures market, with the outdoors sector and miscellaneous uses making up for the rest.
+According to 6WResearch, large scale construction activity and considerable investment by regional governments into building industrial and commercial infrastructure are expected to sustain long term growth for the latest in lighting technology and innovations.
+The Industrial and Commercial sectors account for as much as 71% of the total Middle East lighting fixtures market, with the outdoors sector and miscellaneous uses making up for the rest.